 Despite constant updating and renovations, the old building eventually reached the end of its functioning life.
 Kevin and Shawna came to the difficult conclusion that if the Oak Bay Beach Hotel was to continue its history, it would need to be rebuilt.
 So, in 2004, they began the ambitious process of re-inventing Oak Bay’s beloved hotel and “community living room.”
 In late 2006, the doors to the old hotel were ceremonially closed… and then subsequently removed to be re-installed in the new incarnation of the Oak Bay Beach Hotel in Victoria, Canada.

 The old hotel was carefully deconstructed over many months, preserving many physical elements of the old building and its furnishings to be re-used in the new hotel.
 In the end, 95% of the old building was either saved for re-use or recycled, resulting in only 5% ending up in the landfill… an extraordinary feat for a building of that era.

-Today, the Walkers have created a new era of hospitality at the Oak Bay Beach Hotel and continue its rich history.
+A new era of hospitality will be found at the Oak Bay Beach Hotel as it continues its rich history.
 Years of careful planning and meticulous attention to detail have maintained the hotel’s rich traditions at this landmark site.

 The Oak Bay Beach Hotel is once again the talk of the town, the place to be seen, and the setting for unforgettable memories.
-The beloved Snug pub has returned, the elegant Grand Lobby feels very familiar, and the warm, inviting hospitality of the Walker Family not only invokes memories of its past, but is inspiring new memories for many years to come.
+The beloved Snug pub has returned, the elegant Grand Lobby feels very familiar, and the warm, inviting hospitality not only invokes memories of its past, but is inspiring new memories for many years to come.